 - (1) Check the paper used meets the recommended paper specifications. - (2) Check the printer's environment.
-High temperature and high humidity conditions can increase the amount of background shading. - (3) Clean the corona wire with the wire cleaner. - (4) Try installing a new toner cartridge or drum unit.
+High temperature and high humidity conditions can increase the amount of background shading. - (3) Clean the corona wire with the wire cleaner.

 Possible cause Step Check Result Remedy Ground contacts Corona failure (contact failure) 1 Are the charge electrodes between the printer body and the drum unit dirty?
 Yes Clean both electrodes.
 (3) Drum unit failure 2 Is the problem solved after replacing the drum unit?
 Yes Replace the drum unit with a new one.
 Toner cartridge failure 3 Is the problem solved after replacing the toner cartridge?
 Yes Replace the toner cartridge with a new one.
 High-voltage power supply PCB failure 4 Is the connections of the connector between the high-voltage power supply PCB and the main PCB secured correctly?
-Yes Replace the high-voltage power supply PCB.
+Yes Replace the high- voltage power supply PCB.
 Main PCB failure 5 Are there any disconnected connectors?
 No Replace the main PCB.